operator-playground-io/WordPress-Helm-Chart-tile/tutorials/bitnami-wp-helm-chart-installation.md

 ```

-Command to create mariadb PersistentVolume :
+Following is the required command to create mariadb PersistentVolume

 ```
 kubectl create -f  mariadbpv.yaml
 ```

-Step 4: Define the PersistentVolume for wordpress-pv where the wordpress site data to be stored.
-The hostPath tells the mysql directory is in /data location
+**Step 4: Define the PersistentVolume (PV) for wordpress-pv where the Wordpress site data is to be stored.
+The hostPath tells that the mysql directory is in /data location.**

 ```
 cat <<'EOF' > wordpresspv.yaml